ab396356/little_test_programs/README.md

 # Little Test Programs
-The goal of this project is to explore the dark corners of C and C++, and maybe one day other languages as well.
+The goal of this project is to explore the dark corners of C and C++, and maybe one day other languages as well, such as D.

 * Each source file is meant to be a self-sufficient little test program, independent from all others.